CdRGit/Cate-16/README.md

 Not Allocated Yet

 # Emulator
-The CATE-16 emulator will be written in Rust
+The CATE-16 emulator is written in Rust